pdgilbert/LoRaGPS/README.md

 Then 'enable' and 'apply'.
 (Note that the multicast group(s) take the place of a host IP address.)

-The group and port can be set as command line arguments to `LoRaGPS_base.py`.
+The group and port can be set as command line arguments to `LoRaGPS_base`.
 If `mcast_group` is set to "NA" then AIS output is turned off.

 If AIS output is not turned off then a file `HOSTNAME_MMSIs.json` will be read from the